 - Any recommended changes for making the reporting system more effective

-- This report will not include personally identifying information of any parties in any dispute.
-The local HGO(s) will send the yearly report to the national HGO(s) no later than January 1 of the new year.
+The aforementioned yearly report will not include personally identifying information of any parties in any dispute.
+The local HGO(s) will send the report to the national HGO(s) no later than January 1 of the new year.

 - A formal discussion between the accused and the Steering Committee to develop a plan to change the harassing behavior(s);